Frequently Asked Questions

 Yes.
 We take consideration of the risk involved in this race seriously and we strongly advise you to read and understand our Safety Issue Race Assessment before you enter this race.

-CLICK HERE to download the Risk Assessment document.
+CLICK HERE to download the 2016 Risk Assessment document.
 The 2018 document is being revised and will be released soon.

 How can I follow the race?